You Can Help

 Topics of Correspondence and Sample Letters

-- Regarding a Congressional Hearing—Please urge Congress to investigate the Pine Ridge “Reign of Terror,” misconduct against the American Indian Movement, and the wrongful conviction and illegal imprisonment of Leonard Peltier.
-Click here to view a sample letter.
+Please urge Congress to investigate the Pine Ridge “Reign of Terror,” misconduct against the American Indian Movement, and the wrongful conviction and illegal imprisonment of Leonard Peltier.

-- Regarding FOIA Documents—The government must release all documents related to the Peltier case.
+The government must release all documents related to the Peltier case.
 These documents are over 25 years old and are considered historically significant.
 Further, they may contain information that may exonerate Leonard Peltier.
-Click here to view a sample letter regarding the release of such documents under the Freedom of Information Act (FOIA).
+You can write and send a letter regarding the release of such documents under the Freedom of Information Act (FOIA).

 Try a Different Approach